1FD78842-DC8A-4AE3-B676-174F34F27C13

 Cheyenne Community Connections was deleted, returns

-On October 2nd, 2024, Tammy Cooley, owner and admin of a popular local FaceBook community group in Cheyenne, discovered her group was permanently deleted by Facebook.
-She created a new community group, which you can join here.
+ONLINE - On October 2nd, 2024, Tammy Cooley, owner and admin of a popular local FaceBook community group in Cheyenne, discovered her group was permanently deleted by Facebook.
+She created a new community group, called Cheyenne Community Connections 2.0 which you can join by clicking here.
 Keep reading for more information about Cheyenne Community Connections and what happened.

 An overview of Cheyenne Community Connections